The name Coldicutt belongs to the early history of Britain, it's origins lie with the Anglo-Saxons

 - Kenneth H. Coldicutt, aged 2, who settled in Burnaby, Canada, in 1920

-- Margaret Jane Coldicutt, aged 40, who emigrated to Burnaby, Canada, in 1920
+- Margaret Jane Coldicutt, aged 40, who immigrated to Burnaby, Canada, in 1920

 Coldicutt Settlers in New Zealand in the 19th Century